-The average flowrate of the sample that is currently running or the average flowrate of the sample that has just completed.
+Average flowrate The average flowrate of the sample that is currently of the sample running or the average flowrate of the sample that has (Lpm) just completed.

-Filter and Site ID

-The filter and site ID entered by the operator.
+Filter and Site ID The filter and site ID entered by the operator.